-- 1. Public interest: members will serve the best interests of the people within their community, district or region and discharge their duties conscientiously, to the best of their ability. - 2.
-Public trust: members, in order to foster community confidence and trust in their Council, will work together constructively in an accountable and transparent manner; - 3.
-Ethical behaviour: members will act with honesty and integrity at all times and respect the impartiality and integrity of officials; - 4.
+- Public interest: members will serve the best interests of the people within their community, district or region and discharge their duties conscientiously, to the best of their ability. - Public trust: members, in order to foster community confidence and trust in their Council, will work together constructively and uphold the values of honesty, integrity, accountability and transparency. - 3.
+Ethical behaviour: members will not place themselves in situations where their honesty and integrity may be questioned, will not behave improperly and will avoid the appearance of any such behavior. - 4.
 Objectivity: members will make decisions on merit; including appointments, awarding contracts, and recommending individuals for rewards or benefits. - 5.
-Respect for others: will treat people, including other members, with respect and courtesy, regardless of their race, age, religion, gender, sexual orientation, or disability. - 6.
-Duty to uphold the law: members will comply with all legislative requirements applying to their role, abide by the Code of Conduct and act in accordance with the trust placed in them by the public. - 7.
-Equitable contribution: members will take all reasonable steps to fulfil the duties and responsibilities of office, including attending meetings and workshops, preparing for meetings, attending civic events, and participating in relevant training seminars. - 8.
-Leadership: members will actively promote and support these principles and ensure they are reflected in the way in which the Council operates, including a regular review and assessment of the Council's collective performance.1
+Respect for others: will treat people, including other members, with respect and courtesy, regardless of their race, age, religion, gender, sexual orientation, or disability.
+Members will respect the impartiality and integrity of officials. - 6.
+Duty to uphold the law: members will comply with all legislative requirements applying to their role, abide by this Code of Conduct, and act in accordance with the trust placed in them by the public. - 7.
+Equitable contribution: members will take all reasonable steps to ensure they fulfil the duties and responsibilities of office, including attending meetings and workshops, preparing for meetings, attending civic events, and participating in relevant training seminars. - 8.
+Leadership: members will actively promote and support these principles and ensure they are reflected in the way in which the Council operates, including a regular review and assessment of the Council's collective performance.

-These values complement, and work in conjunction with, the principles of s14 of the LGA 2002 and the governance principles of s39 of the LGA 2002.
+These values complement, and work in conjunction with, the principles of s.14 of the LGA 2002 and the governance principles of s.39 of the LGA 2002.